nandanrao/summerschool/README.md

 * K-nearest Neighbors

-## Regression and Continuous Distributions
+## Day 3: Regression and Continuous Distributions

 We formulate the problem of regression, and consider how assumptions about noise affect our predictive ability.
 We introduce Bayesian regression to show how formalizing prior knowledge into a distribution allows us to learn more from the data than we would otherwise be able to learn.